 Non membership courses

-We are working on an online course for non members called 'The Word'
+We have an online course for non members called the 'The Word'